pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/manual/misc/configuration-file-path/index.md

 ln -s ~/Dropbox/private/karabiner ~/.config
 ```

-{{% alert title="Note" color="primary" %}}

-After creating the symlink, Karabiner may ask for permission to access the new location of the configuration file.
-Grant this permission.
-Furthermore, you will have to grant Full Disk Access to the **karabiner_grabber**
-process, then restart the **karabiner_console_user_server**
-process to ensure Karabiner is able to use the configuration file.

-To grant Full Disk Access to the **karabiner_grabber** process,
-nagivate to `System Settings -> Privacy & Security -> Full Disk Access`
-and make sure the toggle next to **karabiner_grabber** is set to the ON position.

-Then to restart the **karabiner_console_user_server** process use the following command.
+After changing the actual location of `karabiner.json`, you need to restart `karabiner_console_user_server` using the following command.
+Otherwise, it will not be able to automatically detect updates to `karabiner.json`.

 ```shell
 launchctl kickstart -k gui/`id -u`/org.pqrs.karabiner.karabiner_console_user_server
 ```

+{{% alert title="Additional file access permissions" color="primary" %}}

+Normally, no additional configuration is needed even if you change the location of karabiner.json.

+However, if you move the karabiner.json file to a location that requires special permissions, such as the `Desktop` or `Downloads` folder, you will need to grant access permissions to the following processes.

+-   `karabiner_grabber`
+-   `karabiner_console_user_server`

+The most reliable way is to grant Full Disk Access to these processes.

+To grant Full Disk Access to the these process,
+nagivate to `System Settings > Privacy & Security > Full Disk Access`
+and make sure the toggle next to `karabiner_grabber` and `karabiner_console_user_server` are set to the ON position.

+If these entries are not listed, you can press the `+` button, navigate to `Macintosh HD > Library > Application Support > org.pqrs > Karabiner-Elements > bin`, and add them from there.

+After turning them on, please restart macOS once to restart these processes.

 {{% /alert %}}